MKovNEU/Shell/README.md

 # Shell
-Basic shell programmed in C
+Basic shell programmed in C.
 Video of shell and how to run below:

 Demo video link: